-I followed the rules, got A’s, did everything “right” — and found myself floundering: depressed, suicidal, and struggling with eating disorders.
+I followed the rules, got As, did everything “right” — and found myself floundering: stressed out, depressed, and struggling with eating disorders.
 WTF?

-I learned a ton of things growing up: how to focus, write out goals, and work hard, the steps for doing a load of laundry, how to write an essay, ways to make friends, how to do 20 pull ups, and more — all seemingly useful things.
+I learned a ton of things growing up: how to sit still and focus, write out goals, work hard, do a load of laundry, write an essay, make friends, do 20 pull ups (important in my athletics!), and more — all seemingly useful things.
 Then I headed off to college and found myself drowning.
 I’d done everything I thought I was supposed to — where had I gone wrong?

-With more life experience (and a bit more wisdom), I’ve learned I hadn’t gone wrong — I’m simply human, and life is messy.
-I needed to pick up some additional life skills on the social-emotional learning and mental health ends, and for me to gain these skills, I had to learn to build them in the real world (and that included some hard stumbling along the way).
+With further life experience (and a bit more wisdom), I’ve learned I hadn’t gone wrong — I’m simply human, life is messy, and I needed to pick up additional skills for thriving into adulthood.

 One of the greatest gifts on their skill building journey?
 Having adults close by who are showing up and doing the best we can navigating the messiness of human-ing (and it’s messy sometimes!).
-Modeling how we keep an eye on the thoughts rolling around in our heads, work through our own emotions and feelings, and take care of our whole selves in the day-to-day is hugely impactful (plus it generally helps things go a whole lot easier and typically work out better for everyone).
+Modeling how we manage our mindset, work with our emotions and feelings, and take care of our whole selves in the day-to-day is greatly impactful.

-Thanks for showing up for your kiddos — they are lucky to have you.
-Let’s add some tools to their toolbox.
+Thank you for showing up for your teen — they are lucky to have you.
+Let’s add some additional tools for thriving to their toolbox.

-While these roles have been interesting, I’m especially proud of my journey through (and recovery from) depression, eating disorders, and related struggles in my teens and early twenties (I was convinced I was a failure at everything).
-Life went in directions I never would have thought — and I ultimately made it out the other side in one piece, healthier and a bit wiser.
-In the process, I figured out I was doing okay as a human being (and so was everyone else).
+Prior to her work at Skip the Box/robinmassey.com, Robin was an elite athlete (member of the USA Women’s Gymnastics Team), scholar-athlete at Stanford University, and headed up HR programs in tech land.
+She’s especially proud of her journey through and beyond depression, eating disorders, and related struggles in her teens and early twenties.
+Life went in directions she’d never have thought — and Robin ultimately made it out the other side in one piece, discovering she was doing okay as a human being (and so was everyone else).

-I don’t have all (or any) of the answers (nope, not trying/pretending to be a sage from the stage nor anyone’s guru).
-I’ve found thought-provoking questions, bouncing around ideas, and seeing I’m not alone as I stumble along makes the journey a bit lighter and suffering a lot less, so my commitment here is to bring the very best of what I am and have lived and learned.
+Robin and her team don’t have all of the answers (nope, not pretending to be a sage from the stage nor anyone’s guru).
+We’ve found thought-provoking questions, bouncing around ideas, and seeing we’re not alone as we stumble along makes the journey a bit lighter and suffering a lot less, so our commitment is to bring the very best of what we are, have lived, and have learned.

 Take what serves, leave the rest, and stick in a mental note to self that we’re all doing okay on this messy journey of life.